kasimtasdemir/2020-COMP303-OS-Assignment-2-Gemstone-Mining/README.md

 Setup your system as explained [here](https://docs.google.com/document/d/1D3LnA0_xeYbbjsy9k3VN61rTBnec79oQBX7q2yJjO9A/edit?usp=sharing).
 See the [questions.md](questions.md) file for the questions.
+This assingment uses Github Actions to give feedback about your results.
+See the actions tab above.
+> Note: Modifying makefile or yml files to get fullscore in the actions tab will not help.
+TAs replaces your makefiles with the originals and evaluation does not depen on actions outputs.
+Actions are for a quick feedback to you about your progress.

 ## Prequsites
 - Install Ubuntu 18.04 on VirtualBox